-Possession of drug paraphernalia is formally defined under California Health & Safety Code § 11364(a) which states, “It is unlawful to possess an opium pipe or any device, contrivance, instrument, or paraphernalia used for unlawfully injecting or smoking a [drug classified as a controlled substance].”
+Possession of drug paraphernalia is formally defined under California Health & Safety Code 11364(a) HS which states, “It is unlawful to possess an opium pipe or any device, contrivance, instrument, or paraphernalia used for unlawfully injecting or smoking a [drug classified as a controlled substance].”
 Common substances include methamphetamine, heroine, marijuana, PCP, and crack-cocaine.
 Normally this crime is charged along with possession of a controlled substance.
 Furthermore, in the event you’re charged with possession for the purposes of sale, a defense of personal use can be argued since you were also in possession of paraphernalia – evidence tending to demonstrate personal use versus sales.
-If you’re charged with a drug offense, contact a Drug Crimes Defense Attorney in Los Angeles at the cases earliest possible juncture.
+If you’re charged with a drug offense, contact a Drug Crimes Defense Attorney in Orange County at the cases earliest possible juncture.
 Early intervention could mean the difference of spending time in county jail or rejecting / dismissing the case completely.

 Elements of the Crime

 In order to prove that you’re guilty of possessing drug paraphernalia, the prosecutor must prove each element beyond a reasonable doubt:

 1. You unlawfully possessed an object that can be used to unlawfully inject or consume a controlled substance;